-- Wix: An extremely customizable platform ideal for all online stores.
+- Wix – An extremely customizable platform ideal for small online stores.

-- Shopify: Easy to use with an impressive range of professional sales tools.
+- Shopify – Easy to use with an impressive range of professional sales tools for larger businesses.

 We may have ranked these ecommerce platforms, but the truth is the right one for you will depend on a number of different factors.

 We hope we’ve explained how ecommerce platforms help you grow your online store by automating mundane tasks and freeing up your time to focus on other aspects of your business.
 It’s why choosing the best ecommerce platform – one that’s flexible and has the right tools – is really important.

 For example, Wix and Shopify both have comprehensive marketplaces where you can pick and choose free and paid apps to add more functionality to your business.
 They are such powerful ecommerce platforms because they have the tools to meet different needs.